24vishnu/angular8/projects/debugging-basic/src/read_me.txt

 ngAfterViewInit     : Called after the component's view (and child views) has been initialized ngAfterViewChecked  : Called every time the view (and child view) has been checked ngOnDestroy         : Called once the component is about to be destroyed

+* indicate the that this is structoral directive like *ngIf, *ngFor etc.